dogweather/forkful/content/en/arduino/data-formats-and-serialization/working-with-json.md

 weight: 38
 ---

-## What & Why?

-JSON, or JavaScript Object Notation, is a lightweight data interchange format, making it perfect for data storage or configuration files in Arduino projects.
-Programmers use it for its simplicity and readability across various programming environments, including Arduino, enabling seamless data interchange with web APIs or other systems.

 ## How to:
 To work with JSON in Arduino, the `ArduinoJson` library is a popular choice due to its ease of use and efficiency.
 It allows parsing JSON strings, modifying them, and serializing objects back into JSON strings.
 Here's how to use it:

 1. **Install the ArduinoJson library**: Use the Library Manager in the Arduino IDE and install "ArduinoJson".